Museum of Vancouver: Collection

 The museum has a large collection of objects which reflect to a large extent the interests of the donors and of the curators who made decisions on acquisitions over the years in a similar way to many museums that were established in this way.
 The collection is nationally significant but much of it remains in storage due to a lack of exhibition space.

 The collection includes the First Nations and Oriental artefacts that were collected by Mary Lipsett who established along with her husband the Lipsett Indian Museum which opened in a former aquarium in the PNE grounds in 1941.
 This collection was said to be the finest in Canada when reported on by the Vancouver Sun in 1948 and Mary Lipsett was well-respected for her positive relationship with the First Nations and was honoured with the Kwawlewith name 'Ha-wini-po-la-o-gua', which means “a matriarch to whom many come for good counsel.”
 She donated the entire collection to the then Vancouver Museum and it remains in storage there.

-Particular strengths in the MOV collection include:
+Particular strengths in the MOV collection include but not all on display: